 Accidents involving motorcyclists represent a growing portion of traffic fatalities in Texas.
 The popularity of motorcycles in the Lone Star State brought a 38 percent increase in motorcycle registrations from 2005 to 2014 and a corresponding 32 percent increase in motorcyclist deaths.
 More than 450 motorcycle riders died in the most recent year analyzed.
 It is critically important for motorcyclists to wear bright clothing and make themselves as visible as possible to other motorists.

-Drunk driving accident also represent a growing proportion of traffic fatalities in Texas.
-The number of alcohol related traffic deaths in Texas increased by 23 percent from 2005 to 2014.
+A drunk driving accident also represents a growing proportion of traffic fatalities in Texas.
+The number of alcohol-related traffic deaths in Texas increased by 23 percent from 2005 to 2014.
 More than one out of four fatal traffic accidents involved a drunk driver by 2014.
 Drunk driving accidents are preventable.
 Avoid driving after drinking alcohol and help your loved ones get home safely if they have consumed alcohol.
 Never let a friend drive drunk.
 Also, if possible, try not to drive late at night when many drunk drivers are on the road.
 If you do have to drive late at night keep a greater distance than normal between yourself and other vehicles.

 Distraction is now understood to be a serious traffic safety issue with many motorists talking or texting on cell phones while driving.
 Nearly 500 people died in traffic accidents in 2014 involving distracted driving.